 There are many things that can affect my credit rating.
 The most known factors are unpaid debts, missed payments and multiple denied requests.
-However, what about pre-approval loans?
-Can those type of requests negatively affect my credit rating?
+But could a pre-approval loan affect credit rating?
 We did some research regarding pre-approval loans and how they can affect the credit score.
 We also asked some experts in the field, and some results might surprise you.

 What Is a Pre-Approval Loan?